• Skip to primary navigation

 Instructions

-- Macaronage: Sift the almond flour, salt, and powdered sugar directly into the bowl with the firm meringue.
+2. Macaronage: Sift the almond flour, salt, and powdered sugar directly into the bowl with the meringue.
 Discard any large pieces remaining in the sifter or sieve.
 I like to mix the ingredients a bit rough at first to bring them together.
 Then fold gently, scraping around the sides of the bowl and up over the top of the batter.
 You want a macaron batter that is smooth, shiny, and ribbons off the spatula.
 Any batter drizzled off the spatula should settle back into the collective mass in ten or twenty seconds (a long moment).
-Testing a small drop of batter on a plate is a great way to see where you're at.
-Better to be slightly under-mixed than over-mixed.

-- Pipe & Tap: Immediately transfer your batter to the pastry bag.
-Twist the top of the bag and hold it tight with your dominant hand.
-Steady the bottom with your non-dominant hand.
-To pipe macaron batter, hold the bag vertical and about a quarter of an inch above the pan.
+3. Pipe the batter.
+Immediately transfer your batter to the pastry bag.
+To pipe macaron batter, hold the bag vertically and about a quarter of an inch above the pan.
 Squeeze until you just about reach your desired size or the inside edge of the guides.
 Immediately stop squeezing and flick away the pastry tip in a circular motion.
-If the tops of your piped rounds don't settle flat, gently tap the bottom of the pan.
-But by all means, don't take out the day's stress on your pan of piped batter and bang it on the counter.

-- Bake: Bake the macarons until the tops are dull and the batter is set.
+5. Bake: Bake the macarons at 290-300 F until the tops are dull and the batter is set, between 14 to 18 minutes.
 An easy way to check is to gently nudge the top of a couple of macarons with your finger.
 If the tops don't shift away from the bottoms, they are done.
 You can also lift a corner of the parchment or baking mat and check the bottoms.
 If the shell sticks, bake a few minutes longer.
 Remove the baked macarons from the oven, and cool for a few minutes on the pan.
 As soon as you can handle the shells, gently peel them off by pressing up from underneath the parchment or baking mat.

 Fill & Serve

-- To pipe your filling, transfer it to a piping pag or plastic baggie and snip a tiny hole at the corner.
+2. To pipe your filling, transfer it to a piping bag or plastic baggie and snip a tiny hole at the corner.
 Leave space between the edge of the shell and the filling.
 This is the classical, professional standard.
 Macaron fillings should not be right up to the edge of the shells.
-And the mound of filling should not be as high as the shells.
+The mound of filling should not be as high as the shells.
 Otherwise, the fillings will ooze out when you take a bite.

 Notes